ChocolateApp/Chocolate/README.md

 It allows you to manage your media collection and organize it in a way that is easy to use and easy to search.<br>
 It's a free software.<br>

+## Note of the 08/10
+Don't worry, I'm actually working on the biggest update of Chocolate.
+You will be notified soon about that update.
+Thanks for your support ! ❤

 ### Built With